ScreamZ/kuzzle-guide/source/includes/user_guide/_04-filters.md

 }
 ```

-The following filter can be made, and will be validated on the two last documents, not the first:
+The following filter validates the last two documents:

 ```javascript
 range: {